Brugmansia: Toxicity

 All parts of Brugmansia are potentially poisonous, with the seeds and leaves being especially dangerous.

 Brugmansia are rich in scopolamine (hyoscine), hyoscyamine, and several other tropane alkaloids which can lead to anticholinergic toxidrome and delirium.

 Effects of ingestion can include paralysis of smooth muscles, confusion, tachycardia, dry mouth, constipation, tremors, migraine headaches, poor coordination, delusions, visual and auditory hallucinations, mydriasis, rapid onset cycloplegia, and death.

 The hallucinogenic effects of Brugmansia were described in the journal Pathology as "terrifying rather than pleasurable".
 The author Christina Pratt, in An Encyclopedia of Shamanism, says that "Brugmansia induces a powerful trance with violent and unpleasant effects, sickening after effects, and at times temporary insanity".
 These hallucinations are often characterized by complete loss of awareness that one is hallucinating, disconnection from reality (psychosis), and amnesia of the episode, such as one example reported in European Archives of Psychiatry and Clinical Neuroscience of a young man who amputated his own penis and tongue after drinking only one cup of Brugmansia sanguinea tea.

 In 1994 in Florida, 112 people were admitted to hospitals after ingesting Brugmansia, leading one municipality to prohibit the purchase, sale, or cultivation of Brugmansia plants.
 The concentrations of alkaloids in all parts of the plant differ markedly.
 They even vary with the seasons and the level of hydration, so it is nearly impossible to determine a safe level of alkaloid exposure.

 In 2022 The BMJ reported the following case: A woman in her 50s presented to the emergency department with blurred vision and pupil asymmetry for 3 hours.
 The right pupil was dilated, while the left was normal.
 A detailed history revealed that she had been pruning plants in her garden, when the blurred vision started.
 She did not complain of any other symptom.
 When all tests proved normal, she was finally asked to provide a photo of her garden.
-Brugmansia suaveolens (angel’s trumpet) was identified in the picture.
-On asking specific history, she reported rubbing her right eye after touching the plant’s leaves and flowers.
-It shows that Brugmansia is highly toxic.
-Even touching the leaves and flowers can transfer sufficient amounts of active principles to the hand.
+Brugmansia suaveolens (angel's trumpet) was identified in the picture.
+On asking specific history, she reported rubbing her right eye after touching the plant's leaves and flowers.
+Anecdotally, this case demonstrates the tendency for active compounds in Brugmansia plants to easily be transferred to the hands when handling the plant.